SethCodesABitForSchool/Birds-Canada/README.md

-# Install and load the openxlsx package
+# Codes to Export the data to an excel file

 - install.packages("openxlsx")
 - library(openxlsx)